PotOfCoffee2Go/byatc/readme.md

 `/bosses/cyborg directory`

 <img src="https://s3.amazonaws.com/potofcoffee2go/byatc/images/cyborg.svg" height="80" width="80" align="left">
-On startup - requests all interesting data from cards and comments for boards on Trello.
-The minions use the data to create a JSON database representing the cards and comments on the boards.
-If not already created, board level webhooks are created on Trello.
-Trello sends update events of user interaction with the Trello boards via the webhooks.
-Using the board and card ids given by the webhooks, Cyborg commands the minions to request all interesting info for that card from Trello.
-The Minions update the JSON database with the response from Trello.
+When the Queen commands for the auction to begin, Cyborg kicks Ninja and Pirate in the butt - get ready for work!
+Gear the machinery and fire up the steam engines!
+Princess Sheets provides the data about auction guests and items.
+Princess Trello creates the boards used to monitor the auction.
+Cyborg's architect sets up the intercom system between the bosses.
+A flury of activity occurs among each boss's minions preparing for the auction.
+The big day has arrived!

 ### 'Ninja' - Auctioneer
 `/bosses/ninja directory`

 <img src="https://s3.amazonaws.com/potofcoffee2go/byatc/images/ninja.svg" height="80" width="80" align="left">
-Auction specific Frontends, web sites, and/or web pages connect via Websockets (for dynamic updates of auction item bid price updates).
-Bids can be placed via the RESTful or the WebSocket (socket.io) interface.
-Various item setup options available such as open, reserve, and incremental price.
+The Auctioneer gargles and clears his throat - readying for auction.
+His minions run around gathering and writing on blackboards each item's status; starting, incremental, and buy-now prices.
+Ready to take the bids from guests of the Queen's Gala Event.

 <br /><br />

-### 'Pirate' - Auction Accounting
+### 'Pirate' - Auction Accountant
 `/bosses/pirate directory`

 <img src="https://s3.amazonaws.com/potofcoffee2go/byatc/images/pirate.svg" height="80" width="80" align="left">
-Interfaces to Paypal/Credit Card Processors, Banks, etc. for payment of won auction items.
- Produces invoices, receipts, statements, and financials for non-profit or for-profit organizations.
+Although is of questionable character, the Queen commands via cyborg that 'Pirate' is to handle the Checkout process for items purchased during the event.
+The Pirate insures he can communicate to Paypal, Credit Card Processors, Banks, etc. to process payment of items won on auction.
+He prepares minions to produce invoices, receipts, statements, and financial reports for distribution to Princess Sheets...
+Then goes back to bed.
 <br /><br /><br />

 -------